 Get in touch at firstname.lastname@example.org

-ReconMapTests on the human metabolome create enormous amounts of data, and if you want to be able to intuitively understand and explore that data you need to make visualizations with it.
-Rheos Rx approached me to design and build a version of ReconMap, which they could use to visualize information from tests they were performing.
+Rheos Medicines (2018)Tests on the human metabolome create lots of data about tens of thousands of metabolites, which means we want to visualize it somehow.
+Rheos Rx approached me to design and build a version of ReconMap, which they could use to visualize information from metabolomics tests they were performing.